tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ACKs SHOULD NOT be sent for other complete flights because they are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight.
-Each NewSessionTicket or KeyUpdate is an individual flight; in particular, a KeyUpdate sent in response to a KeyUpdate with update_requested does not implicitly acknowledge that message.
+As explained in {{state-machine-duplication}}, each category of post-handshake messages (e.g. NewSessionTicket or KeyUpdate) is treated as an individual handshake.
+For example, a KeyUpdate sent in response to a KeyUpdate with update_requested does not implicitly acknowledge that message.
 Implementations MAY acknowledge the records corresponding to each transmission of that flight or simply acknowledge the most recent one.

 ACKs MUST NOT be sent for other records of any content type